Skip to main content

 In FMD Android, you can use SMS either via allowlisting certain phone numbers, or by including a PIN in the message.
 When a PIN is included, the sending number is temporarily allowlisted (for 10 minutes).

 Phone number spoofing may be possible, depending on what area you are in and what carrier and phone you are using.
-5G is more secure than 2G or 3G.

 The PIN may be brute-forced.
-You need to choose a PIN that is strong enough to not be guessed, but that is memorable enough so that you remember it in the high-stress situation of loosing your device.
+You need to choose a PIN that is strong enough to not be guessed, but that is memorable enough so that you remember it in the high-stress situation of losing your device.

 Notification reply